rostools/r-cubed-intro/paper.md

 We want to specifically thank the Danish Diabetes Academy for hosting, organizing, and providing a space to build and grow this workshop.
-We also thank the first instructors and helpers of the course (João Santiago, Anna Schritz,
+We also thank the first instructors and helpers of the course (João Santiago, Anna Schritz, Omar Silverman) for their early feedback during the first version of the course.